httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 value which is similar to `representation-data-digest` (see
 {{representation-digest}}).
 The major differences are in serialization format.

-The SRI digest value is calculated over the identity encoding of the resource, not the selected representation (as specified for `representation-data-digest` in this document).
-Section 3.4.5 of [SRI] describes the benefit of the identity approach - the SRI `integrity` attribute can contain multiple algorithm-value pairs where each applies to a different identity encoded payload.
-This allows for protection of distinct resources sharing a URL.
-However, this is a contrast to the design of representation digests, where multiple `Digest` field-values all protect the same representation.
+The SRI digest value is calculated over the representation data of a resource without any content-coding applied.
+Section 3.3.5 of [SRI] describes the benefit of not applying content-codings: the SRI `integrity` attribute can contain multiple algorithm-value pairs where each applies to a different representation data, thus protecting different representations of a given resource.
+However, this is different from the design of representation digests, where multiple `Digest` field-values all protect the same representation.

 SRI does not specify handling of partial representation data (e.g. Range